sakshirathi2006/oss-audit-24BCE10142/README.md

 ---

 ###  Script 3: Disk and Permission Auditor
-This script goes through some important directories and shows their size and permissions.
+This script goes through some important directories and shows their size and permissions

-It uses loops and commands like `du` and `ls`.
-While writing this script, I learned more about file permissions in Linux.
+It uses loops and commands like `du` and `ls`, which helped me understand directory usage and permissions.

 ---